sf105/sttp-book/chapters/getting-started/why-software-testing.md

 Why should we actually care about software testing?
 **Because bugs are everywhere**.

 You, as a person who is probably highly dependent on software technlogies, have definitely encountered a few software bugs in your life.
 Some of them probably did not affect you that much.
 For example, when your Alarm app in your mobile phone crashed and you did not wake up early enough for a meeting with your boss.
 However, some other bugs might have (negatively) affected your life.
-Societies all over the world have faced critical issues due to software bugs, from medical devices that do not work properly and harm patients to electric power plants who completely shut down.
+Societies all over the world have faced critical issues due to software bugs, from medical devices that do not work properly and harm patients, to electric power plants that completely shut down.

-And, while those software systems we gave as examples might seem far out from most developers daily job, it is impressively easy to make mistakes even in less critical/complex software systems.
+And, while those software systems we gave as examples might seem far out from most developers' daily job, it is impressively easy to make mistakes even in less critical/complex software systems.

 To illustrate how hard it is to spot bugs, let's start with a requirement:

-> **Requirement**: The min-max
+> **Requirement**: The min-max program.
 >
-> Implement a program that, given a list of numbers (integers), the program returns
+> Implement a program that, given a list of numbers (integers), returns
 > the smallest and the largest numbers in this list.

-This looks like a very simple program to do; maybe even an exercise of an Introduction to Programming course.
+This looks like a very simple program to implement; maybe even an exercise of an Introduction to Programming course.

 A first implementation in Java could be as follows: